grams777/updv/README.md

 ---

 *UPDV Updated Bible Version is a trademark of Greg Abrams.
+Text is copyrighted sub
 # updv